openscenegraph/OpenSceneGraph/VisualStudio/MUST_READ_ME.txt

     3.Visual Studio6.0 + Dinkumware's STL bug fix patches
     4.Visual Studio6.0 + STLport

-For details on how to patch VisualStudio6.0 read the doc/install.html documentation.
+For details on how to patch VisualStudio6.0 see the above website link.
 Note, osgIntrospection, src/osgWrapper plugins and the osgintrospection example cannot be compiled under VisualStudio plugin.
+You will also need to run the fixup-vc6-dsps.pl script to clean up the project files that won't otherwise compile to do new elements required for support of Window 64 bit build under VS 7.x and 8.x.

-Several of the plugins and demoes, and two of the core libraries - osgText and osgGLUT require external dependancies.
+Several of the plugins and demoes, and two of the core libraries - osgTerrain and osgProducer require external dependancies.
 Full details on where to obtain these can be found in doc/dependancies.html.